-The proposed Clayville Extension 50 Township forms a part of the Clayville-Tembisa Mega-Housing Project, which includes the proposed Clayville Extension 50, Extensions 76-80 Townships and the densification of the existing Clayville Extension 45 Township.
+The proposed Clayville Extension 71 Township forms a part of the Clayville-Tembisa Mega-Housing Project, which includes the proposed Clayville Extension 50, Extensions 76-80 Townships and the densification of the existing Clayville Extension 45 Township.
 Together the Clayville-Tembisa Mega-Housing Project will contribute to approximately 14,000 additional stands and units within the Ekurhuleni Metropolitan Municipality - making this one of the priority housing projects for the Metropolitan and the Province at large.

-It is our opinion that the proposed township establishment of Clayville Extension 50 will not only benefit the future residents in the area but it will also help urban integration and infill and assist with the overall development strategies of the Ekurhuleni Metropolitan Municipality.
+It is our opinion that the proposed township establishment of Clayville Extension 71 will not only benefit the future residents in the area but it will also help urban integration and infill and assist with the overall development strategies of the Ekurhuleni Metropolitan Municipality.

-Clayville Extension 50 is proposed to become a Fully Integrated Housing Development, this application represents an opportunity for the farm portion to be developed to its highest potential at an appropriate scale and in an economically viable way.
+This application represents an opportunity for the farm portion to be developed to its highest potential at an appropriate scale and in an economically viable way.